Thought-Provoking Movies to Watch

 Genre: Drama

-Plot: Guido Anselmi is a director in creative crisis.
+Plot: Guido Anselmi is a director in a creative crisis.
 He is working on his new film, but he cannot find inspiration.
-The film is a portrait of the creative process, and the difficulty of finding meaning in life.
+The film is a portrait of the creative process and the difficulty of finding meaning in life.

 Reception: The film was a critical success, winning the Palme d’Or at the Cannes Film Festival.
 It is considered one of the masterpieces of Italian cinema.